ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

 Image classification is straightforward in a Jupyter notebook but challenging at Zomato's scale.
 We needed a system to moderate close to half a million images daily.
 This blog post covers our initial model built in 2016 and insights for future retraining.

+When building the model, we used [Luigi][luigi-home] to tie our data gathering, data preprocessing, model training, and validation together.
+Luigi helped us build a DAG-based pipeline, ensuring that each step depended on the completion of previous steps.
+Luigi also provided a visual interface to monitor the progress of our data and model pipeline.

 ### Dataset Gathering

 Before convincing our PMs about the feasibility of deep learning, we needed a large labeled dataset.
 Our initial labels were food, ambiance, menu, and human.
 Future labels could include indoor shots, outdoor shots, drinks, and dishes.